ahambly23/odin-sign-up-form/README.md

 This project is intended to give me a chance to flex some of the new items I’ve been absorbing over the past few lessons.
 This time it’s a sign-up form for an imaginary service.

 Triassic Park Logo by Van113 on DeviantArt
-Hero Image by Somnus on OpenArt
+Hero Image created on OpenArt

 ## TO DO: